10435

 Facebook ads

 I'll give you an example of why sharing and promotion is important from our experience.
-So back in August, we were thinking what to do with our signup numbers.
-Our signup numbers were stalling and we weren't getting the growth we were hoping.
+So, back in August, we were thinking about what to do with our signup numbers.
+Our sign-up numbers were stalling, and we weren't getting the growth we were hoping.

-Thus in August we were thinking like how to get our signups and traffic up.
-In September and October we came up with the plan.
+Thus, in August, we were thinking about how to get our signups and traffic up.
+In September and October, we came up with the plan.
 We decided to invest in Facebook Ads, and we hired a person whose job was to do that.
 We basically didn't create any new content this autumn.
-What we did instead was we took all the existing content we had produced over the past two years and a little bit more.
+Instead, we took all the existing content we had produced over the past two years and a little more.
 We took everything that was even remotely popular or even remotely successful.
-And then we scheduled it over like a period of two months, it was a super tight sort of schedule.
+And then we scheduled it over a period of two months, it was a super tight sort of schedule.
 And we agreed to spend Facebook money on promoting each and every one of those so it would reach new audiences.
-We wanted to see if we can milk our own content without putting in the effort of printing new stuff, just by paying Facebook a little bit of money.
+We wanted to see if we could milk our own content without putting in the effort of printing new stuff just by paying Facebook a little bit of money.

 Results from regular content sharing: